Travel

 Definitions

-Agency – Any agency, board, bureau, office, department, or other administrative subunit of state government.
+Agency – Any agency, board, bureau, commission, office, department, or other administrative subunit of state government.
 This definition includes the executive, legislative, and judicial branches.

 Concur – Software used by the state to manage travel, reimbursements, and p-card transactions.

-Designee – The person who has written permission from the executive director to act on their behalf.
+Designee – The person who has written permission from the executive director to act on the executive director’s behalf.
 The executive director is responsible for selecting a designee who has the knowledge, skills, and experience to make decisions in the best interest of the agency.

 Executive director – The executive leader of an agency.